angelicamiotti/angelicamiotti/README.md

 I'm passionate about continual learning and skill improvement.
 That is why I am currently learning ML algorithms through a course ML with Sklearn, and I am applying this learning to other datasets that I think are interesting to work on.
 I'm also diving into ETL tools like Talend, that I acquired some familiarity with previously during my Data Analyst training to master them further.

-**How to reach me:** Feel free to <a href="angelicamiotti@gmail.com">email </a> me in English, French, or Portuguese, as you wish, or contact me through my [LinkedIn](https://www.linkedin.com/in/ang%C3%A9lica-de-salvo-miotti-730733197/) account.
+**How to reach me:** Feel free to [email](mailto:angelicamiotti@gmail.com) me in English, French, or Portuguese, as you wish, or contact me through my [LinkedIn](https://www.linkedin.com/in/ang%C3%A9lica-de-salvo-miotti-730733197/) account.
 I would be happy to talk to you. 😊

 <a name="french-version"></a>
 ### Hello 👋